nicksonlangat/jambopay-bookstore-api/README.md

 ## CONTAINERISATION
 - Used Docker
 - You can build the spin up the docker containers by `docker-compose -f docker-compose.yml up --build `
 - Visit `localhost` to view the app running inside the container.

+## Running tests
+- Tests can be run by using  `coverage run --source='.' manage.py test  `
+- Check coverage report by `coverage report`